alljoyn/extras-webdocs/docs/learn/core/system-description/thin-apps.md

 the AllJoyn proximal network via the BusNode name-based discovery mechanism.
 The overall discovery timeout is specified by the thin app in the `FindBusAndConnect()` API call.
-Starting from 14.12 release, the AJTCL supports mDNS-based discovery along with legacy discovery for discovering AllJoyn routers.
+Starting from the 14.12 release, the AJTCL supports mDNS-based discovery along with legacy discovery for discovering AllJoyn routers.
 Logic for this phase is captured below for pre-14.12 TCL and 14.12 TCL.